riscv-europe/summit-website-development/summit/2026/twg-tutos.md

     img = "media/schedule/monday.png"
 %}

-More details on the Monday activities through the links below:
+For more details on the Monday activities:
 - [Intro to RISC-V](intro-to-riscv).
 - [Dev workshops](dev-workshops) (schedule and room TBD).
 - [HaDes-V Community Challenge](hadesv-workshop) (schedule and room TBD).